 “Mission aborted,” I muttered to myself.
 “Time to regroup and try again tomorrow.”

 Easing my way to my feet, I started stripping.
 If one of the Smythewhites looked out a window to check on Spot, I didn’t want them to see anything two-legged.
 Shoes, socks, pants….

 Someone laughed so close by I could have reached out and touched him.
 “Wardrobe malfunction?”

-Now, the pesky wolfsfell slid down to land on the grass between us.
-And before I could snatch the pelt back up, the stranger’s hand slid across my discarded fur.
+Now, the pesky skin slid down to land on the grass between us.
+And before I could snatch it back up, the stranger’s hand slid across my discarded fur.

 A ghost caress ran up the full length of my spine.
 My breath caught in my throat.
-It had been years since anyone touched my wolfsfell.
+It had been years since anyone touched my pelt.

 The stranger’s voice was deep and smooth, like water against river rocks.
 “What’s this?”